AdobeDocs/campaign-standard.en/help/developing/using/configuring-the-resource-s-data-structure.md

    >[!NOTE]
    >
-   >We recommand using 30 characters maximum.
+   >We recommend using 30 characters maximum.

 1. To define the elements making up this key, click **[!UICONTROL Create element]** and select the fields that you created for this resource.